gotchoices/MyCHIPs/doc/learn-protocol.md

 <p align="center"><img src="figures/Lifts-5.jpg" width="400" title="Computing lift capacity"></p>

-The software compares the actual tally balance to the *desired* balance to arrive at a lift capacity.
+The lift algorithm compares the actual tally balance to the *desired* balance to arrive at a lift capacity.

 ### Route Discovery Protocol
-Having identified local segments that have capacity for a potential lift, each site then needs a way to cooperate with peer sites to gather just enough information so it can reasonably initiate lift proposals where needed.
+Having identified local segments that have capacity for a potential lift, each site then needs a way to cooperate with peer sites to gather just enough information so it can reasonably initiate lifts or participate in others' lifts.

 Each site needs to know whether a potential external route exists where:
 - a lift can be initiated through the top of a local segment (A3); and